 The risk of action is too great.

 As a final point, it should be remembered that this is only the preliminary estimate of GDP, based on around 40 per cent of the data that will be used in the final estimate.
 There is plenty of opportunity for growth to be revised up – or down.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.